Scarabaeus1031/NEXAH/NAVIGATOR/CORE/SYSTEM_STATE.md

 > Complex systems are not random.
 > They evolve within structured fields.

-> If the field is reconstructed,
-> the system can be navigated.
+> These fields constrain motion,
+> guide trajectories,
+> and determine outcomes.

 ---